-Every applicant for a real estate license must pass a nationwide background check from a company call Gemalto Gogent and the cost is $47.
+Every applicant for a real estate license must pass a nationwide background check by Fieldprint and the cost is $47.
 The criminal record information will be provided to the Alabama Real Estate Commission directly from Fieldprint.
 Even if have already completed a background check for another career, you will need a new background check specifically for your real estate license application.

 Step 3: TEMPORARY SALES LICENSE, $210

 Upon passing the state licensing exam, you will apply for a TEMPORARY SALESPERSON LICENSE if you wish to being practicing real estate immediately.
 At this point the candidate can begin listing and selling houses.

 Step 4: POST-LICENSURE COURSE, $199

 The next step is to take the 30-Hour POST-LICENSURE COURSE.
 The post-license course teaches the licensee the business side of real estate.
 While there is no state test to pass the post-license course, this is a REQUIRED course that every licensee must take.